Neuraldominator/ci-vs-relationship/README.md

   1. simulate von Mises spike trains,
   2. calculate vector strength (VS), correlation index (CI) and shuffled autocorrelogram (SAC) from spike trains,
   3. calculate or estimate theoretical VS and CI via kappa,
-  4. generate similar plots as in Fig. 2, Fig. 3A of Kessler et al.
+  4. generate similar plots as in Figure 2 and Figure 3A of Kessler et al.

 ### The main files and directories of this repository are ...
   + `CIbin.m` function to calculate the theoretical SAC decay with binning (cf. Equation 7 in Kessler et al.).